webplatform/docs-wpd/Projects/CompaTables/index.md

 = Compatibility Tables ("CompaTables") =

-== Related ==
+== Summary ==
+This document is to define how WebPlatform produce browser compatibility support table in multiple formats; published and within WebPlatform Docs.
+This document describes the actual implementation status and related conversation describing its status.

+It is expected that the project produce multiple modules, such as: scraping, aggragating, normalizing, publishing and generating HTML blocks and also within our own pages.

+To read more about the plans and objectives you can see in the [[#Resources]], read relevant [[#Mail threads]], or follow those links below:
 * [[WPD:Compatibility_Info]]
 * [[WPD:Compatibility_Info/Phase_1]]
 * [[WPD:Compatibility_Info/Phase_2]]

-== Abstract ==
-This document is to define how WebPlatform will publish browser compatibility to support of a given feature for the web developers.
-WebPlatform Docs should eventually be able to aggregate and publish support information based on multiple data sources.

 == Overview ==
 Determine and analyze what features are ready, what is missing to make our first release into the production wiki.